moehriegitt/hob3l/README.md

     openscad thing.scad -o thing.csg
 ```

-Now, if no fancy things are used (like `test` or `linear_extrude`), you can
+You can now use `csg2plane` to slice this directly instead of applying
-use this tool to slice is:
+3D CSG:

 ```
     csg2plane thing.csg -o thing.stl
 ```

-This can then be used in your favorite slicer:
+This can then be used in your favorite tool for computing print paths.

 ```
     slic3r thing.stl